esa/pagmo2-paper/paper.md

 problem *fitness* function, a different granularity of the parallelization option may be ideal.

 ## Island Model
-As a coarse-grained parallelism, `pagmo` offers an implmenetation of the so-called generalized island model [@izzo:2012].
-The original ideas on distributing genetic algorithms over multiple CPUs were developed in the early 90s by Reiko Tanese, one of John Holland's students [@tanese:1989].
-The idea that migrations could improve the quality of the solutions obtained for some optimization task as well as offer a quasi-linear speedup was, though, confined mainly to genetic type of algorithms and called island model to explicitly
+As a coarse-grained parallelism, `pagmo` offers an implementation of the so-called generalized island model [@izzo:2012].
+Early ideas on distributing genetic algorithms over multiple CPUs were developed in the early 90s by Reiko Tanese, one of John Holland's students [@tanese:1989].
+The idea that migrations could improve the quality of the solutions obtained for some optimization task as well as offer a quasi-linear speedup was, though, confined mainly to genetic algorithms and called island model.
+In `pagmo` any solver, inspired by the darwinian evolution paradigm, by swarm intelligence, by any meta-heuristics or based on mathematical optimality conditions is allowed to exchange information during an *evolution* with other solvers connected to it via defined *migration* paths.

 ## Cuncurrent fitness evaluations
+In some situations it is preferable to parallelize at a finer grain the *evolution* pipeline.
+In these situation a batch fitness.....

 # Code Design
+Here we should mention the challenges of doing this for C++ and Python, the choices made for type erasure, tbb, threads etc....

 # Some API examples